tahsrz/sunset-pulse/README.md

 Voice-Activated UI: Agents can tell Jamie to change the theme, swap colors, or update headlines.

-RentCast Integration: Jamie "pulls up" real-time rental estimates, confidence scores, and market comparables for any property.
+RentCast Integration: Jamie pulls up real-time rental estimates, confidence scores, and market comparables for any property.

 Personality: Encouraging, slightly obsessed with potatoes, and firmly believes the user can rule the world.